Trading goods with the EU

 New rules are now in place

-The UK has now left the single market and customs union and there are steps that your business needs to take to meet the new rules.
+As the UK has left the single market and customs union, there are steps that your business needs to take to meet the new rules.

 If you're confused by the new rules, we're here to help.